 These solutions when paired with our Community Centred Model has meant climate resilient agriculture, new income opportunities, improved education, reduced health risks, and more.
-Learn more about our impact in our latest impact report.
+Learn more about our impact in our 10-Year Impact Report.

-Between 2008 – 2018, and through our work delivering renewable energy technology and associated services, we have reached
+Through our work delivering renewable energy technology and associated services, we have reached:

 Some of the results?

 Families in Kenya are seeing increased annual income by nearly 20% from new business and farming opportunities brought about by reliable access to electricity.

 Households connected to Kenyan microgrids are saving more than 50% on monthly energy expenses when comparing their new solar consumption bills to equal amounts of kerosene and petrol usage.

 Women and girls in Nepal are saving an average of 3.2 hours per day previously spent collecting water.